effequalsemeh/Exceptionally-Useless-Box/README.md

 See demonstration of the device working here: https://youtu.be/8gKpCouH2lw

-NOTE: FILES ARE STILL BEING UPLOADED AND THIS REPOSITORY IS INCOMPLETE
+There is only a rough guide for setting this thing up, and it's from the project report that was generated for this.
+Look at Documentation/MECH-457, Project Report, Reduced.
+I will upload a better schematic and assembly guide later on as time permits.

 To-Do:
-1. Upload arduino code after cleaning it up
-3. Upload schematic after drawing in Eagle/KiCad
+1. Upload schematic after drawing in Eagle/KiCad
-4. Create a BOM
+2. Create a BOM
-5. Upload a guide on assembly
+3. Upload a guide on assembly